 We may share your personal data with other organisations such as private companies, other local authorities and not-for-profit organisations as part of contractual arrangements to provide services.
 This may include:

-- New Vision Homes, which manages our housing stock
+- Mountjoy, which manages the repair and maintenance of our housing stock

 - Thameswey Group, a housing and energy company owned by us.